onlydustxyz/marketplace-frontend/hasura/README.md

 # Hasura onlydust

-You can find some documentation [on Notion](https://www.notion.so/onlydust/Hasura-decisions-44eeeafd20614872a3437aa2529e3a50) about the decisions we made.

 ## Context

 GraphQL is a way of architecturing the presentation layer to let frontend developers write their own query on the data exposed by the backend.